soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 Most common compute option for Azure Data Factory.
 It is a managed compute, hosted in Azure, that can connect to public data stores.
 If you need to connect to private data stores, you can whitelist the IP address ranges published for the service, but this is not desirable in many scenarios from a security perspective.
 It is used to run the copy activity among many other activities.
 It is a shared resource, which means that multiple pipelines can use the same Azure Integration Runtime.

->__NOTE__: If data needs to be copied into a virtual network, we encourage you to use either SHIR or Azure Managed VNet Integration Runtime.
+>__NOTE__: If data needs to be copied into (or from) a virtual network, we encourage you to use either SHIR or Azure Managed VNet Integration Runtime.
 The Azure Integration Runtime is not supported in a virtual network.

 ### Self Hosted Integration Runtime